-[Update: Every few months, this post attracts a sudden rush of outraged and often profane feedback of the "How Dare You Seriously Suggest . . ." variety.
-In nearly every case, it's obvious that the angry commenters have misunderstood the post's final paragraphs.
+[Update: Every few months, this post attracts a sudden rush of outraged and often profane feedback of the “How Dare You Seriously Suggest . . .” variety.
+In nearly every case, it’s obvious that the angry commenters have misunderstood the post’s final paragraphs.
 To me this is confirmation of the poor state of cultural literacy in contemporary America.
-If you read this post and are considering posting an outraged or indignant comment, read this first so you will know what the phrase "modest proposal" has meant in English for the last 300 years.
-If your comment displays no awareness of this phrase's meaning, it will be summarily deleted.]
+If you read this post and are considering posting an outraged or indignant comment, read my explanation of this post and calm down.]

 I’ve read more than a few columns and blog posts decrying the supposed cult of natalism among certain demographics (primarily white conservative evangelicals) in America today.
 Take, for example, the reactions in some quarters to the Duggars of reality-TV fame.
 They are viewed alternately with scorn (“are they nuts?“) and fear (“scary and icky“), and are sometimes even blamed for destroying the planet.
 Having never watched their show, I can’t comment on any personality issues the Duggars may or may not have, but I find the revulsion some show towards people who choose to have more than 2.2 children to be pretty offensive.